gadianton/soe_token_generator/README.md

 ## How it Works

-For those of you who are familiar with the authorization code flow with PKCE, here's are the things this script is doing to simplify your life:
+For those of you who are familiar with the authorization code flow with PKCE, here is what the script is performing behind the scenes in order to simplify your life:
 * Generates a Base64-encoded code verifier
 * Generates a code challenge by hashing the code verifier with SHA256, then encoding it with Base64
 * Generates a randomized 10-character string to act as the "state" parameter